North Central Pa. Commission to host broadband meeting at DuBois Mall

 RIDGWAY – The North Central PA Regional Planning and Development Commission recently announced there will be a meeting at the DuBois Mall to engage the community in discussions about broadband use and experiences.

 The meeting will also provide information about the commonwealth’s work to develop an action plan to ensure equitable, affordable broadband access for all residents, businesses and communities.
-Those interested in participating are invited to join the meeting scheduled for July 18 from 10-11:30 a.m. in the DuBois Mall meeting room across from the GNC store at 5522 Shaffer Road.
+Those interested in participating are invited to join the meeting scheduled for 10-11:30 a.m.
+Thursday, July 18, in the DuBois Mall meeting room across from the GNC store at 5522 Shaffer Rd.

 Executive Director Jim Chorney said, “Access to broadband is no longer a luxury, but a necessity for every individual and community in the region.
 It goes beyond connectivity; it is the key that creates opportunities and paves the way for knowledge and economic growth throughout the commonwealth.”